 There is great history in the WCSP.
 During WWII, the WCSP members helped out the Williamson County Sheriff's office as many of the men were off at war.
 The WCSP has helped out more recent in the Jarrell tornados, search and rescue efforts for missing Rachel Cooke and the Bastrop, TX animal relief during the fires.

 As of today, the WCSP is still involved in the community of Williamson County and the surrounding areas.
-Each year they host the Georgetown WCSP Rodeo in June, have open riding events at the arena, rent the arena out for events such as playdays and barrel races, raise money yearly to support local charities, has an active Drill Team and is always looking for ways to keep the Western Heritage alive in Williamson County and surrounding areas.
+Each year they host the Jarrell WCSP Rodeo in June, have open riding events at the arena, rent the arena out for events such as playdays and barrel races, raise money yearly to support local charities, has an active Drill Team and is always looking for ways to keep the Western Heritage alive in Williamson County and surrounding areas.

 Come be a part of history and join the WCSP!